-Telephone Information Inmate telephones are made available throughout the jail for use during normal waking hours in the housing units and 24/7 in the intake cells.
+Inmate telephones are made available throughout the jail for use during normal waking hours in the housing units and 24/7 in the intake cells.
 Incoming calls for inmates are not allowed.
-Inmate telephone services are provided to the Walworth County Jail by ICS Inmate Calling Solutions .
-Please use this link when setting up accounts as there are many identical sounding companies on the internet.
+Inmate telephone services are provided to the Walworth County Jail by GTL (Global Tel Link).
+Please use this link https://connectnetwork.com, when setting up accounts as there are many identical sounding companies on the internet.
 Some internet sites are set up to scam family members with unbelievable free offer deals.
-The real ICS does not offer specials or sales.
+The real GTL does not offer specials or sales.

-Phone calls are limited to 15 minute in length.
-Calls are billed at a cost 15-25 cents per minute depending on the type of call and the location.
+Phone calls are limited to 15 minutes in length.
+Calls are billed at $.14 per minute for domestic calls, international rates vary.
 All calls are recorded unless requested and verified to be privileged calls to attorneys.

-Inmates may make collect calls from the jail to a majority of land line phones, although that is extremely rare these days.
+Inmates may make collect calls to most land line phones, although that is extremely rare these days.
 The best way to allow for telephone calls between yourself and a Walworth County inmate is to set up a prepaid or debit account.
 The very first time a phone number is called from the facility will allow for a 60 second free call prior to being forwarded to the call center to set up a prepaid/debit account.